zarr-developers/zarr-developers.github.io/_posts/2020-10-21-zarr-v3-first-draft.md

 # Next step.

-While we collect feedback on this first draft of the zarr specification we wil be working on the implementation.
-WE welcome you testing, reviewing and hammering on those.
+While we collect feedback on this first draft of the zarr specification we will be working on the implementation.
+We welcome you testing, reviewing and hammering on those.
 We also expect a number of refactor of the zarr-python master branch to make integration of the v3 work easier. even if you are not working with v3 we would highly appreciate you working using the master branch of zarr and reporting any error or warning you are getting in order to help us cleaning up the codebase.